International Applicant Requirements

 Only the equivalent of a four-year U.S. bachelor’s degree from an accredited institution can be considered for admission into Penn State.
 Official transcripts must be submitted from each educational institution attended.
 Transcripts are reviewed for course content, academic performance, and any trends in academic progress.
 Transcripts may be digitally duplicated and submitted online for the purposes of initial application review, but originals must follow.

 International applicants whose transcripts are not in English should submit both the originals as well as translated transcripts along with an official copy of the bachelor's degree and graduation certificate.
-Contact Penn State’s Office of Graduate Enrollment Services to determine if your degree is equivalent to a U.S. four-year baccalaureate degree before submitting an application.
+Contact The Penn State Graduate School to determine if your degree is equivalent to a U.S. four-year baccalaureate degree before submitting an application.

 Applicants from India who have completed a four-year bachelor's degree or the master's degree examinations following a three-year bachelor's degree are eligible to apply.
 Those completing the Chartered Accountancy final examination and awarded an Associate Membership (following a three year bachelor's degree) are also eligible.
 Three-year bachelor's degrees followed by a post-graduate diploma may be acceptable if the diploma program is one year full-time in length and offered by an Indian University that is recognized by the Association of Indian Universities.
 Professional programs offered by external organizations are not eligible.